xeynyty/go-bench/README.md

     ./ddos -url localhost:8080 -rps 100

 - URL set endpoint
-- RPS set count of requests in one second (0 to DDOS)
+- RPS set count of requests in one second (max is 255)

 # How to compile application?